Senior Administrative Analyst

 ABOUT THE FIRE DEPARTMENT: The Mission of the Fire Department is to protect the lives and property of the people of San Francisco from fires, natural disasters, and hazardous material incidents; to save lives by providing emergency medical services; to prevent fires through prevention and education programs; and to provide a work environment that values health, wellness, and cultural diversity and is free of harassment and discrimination.

-BRIEF POSITION DESCRIPTION: Under the direction of the Deputy Director of Finance and Planning in the Fire Department’s Finance and Planning Division, this position serves as the Fire Department’s Grant Writer and assists with grant administration.
+BRIEF POSITION DESCRIPTION: Under the direction of the Department’s Deputy Director of Policy and Planning in the Fire Department’s Policy and Planning Division, this position serves as the Fire Department’s grant writer and assists with grant administration.
 This position is responsible for reviewing, analyzing and assessing the Department’s various programs, goals and needs; researching and identifying funding opportunities and programs to match the Department’s needs; generating proposals and all supporting documentation.
 This position also assists in the administration, monitoring and management of Department Federal, State and local grants and gifts.

 EXAMPLES OF JOB DUTIES AND FUNCTIONS: